 As a physician scientist at Seattle Children’s Research Institute, he became engaged in a growing network of partnerships with Fred Hutch immunologists and computational biologists.
-Just before COVID-19 upended research throughout the country, he accepted a post as assistant professor in the Hutch’s Clinical Research Division, and he was among the first assigned to set up a lab in the historic, Steam Plant building that opened in October 2020.
+Just before COVID-19 upended research throughout the country, he accepted a post as assistant professor in the Hutch’s Translational Science and Therapeutics Division, and he was among the first assigned to set up a lab in the historic, Steam Plant building that opened in October 2020.

 There, he is keen to work in the collaborative, cross-disciplinary culture with both bench scientists carrying out molecular biology experiments and computational biologist who seek patterns in the mountains of data generated from patient care and laboratory studies alike.

 “I am drawn to complexity.
 That’s why I like genetic data and systems biology.’’
 Furlan said.
 His own special passion is single-cell genomics — the use of sophisticated devices for separating specimens into units of individual cells and subjecting these single cells to high-throughput genetic sequencing to reveal how diseased cells differ from healthy ones.

 “We have a lot of projects in the single-cell space,” he said.
 “They involve studies in transplantation, graft-vs.-host disease and genetic variations within tumors.”

 “My ultimate goal is to lead a translational research program that is able to bridge the gaps between scientific discoveries in immunotherapy and the children who would benefit from them.”

 In his clinical practice, Furlan has treated many children who have contracted graft vs. host disease after bone marrow transplantation — a harrowing condition where the donated cells (the graft) treat the patient’s (the host’s) own tissues as foreign and attack them.
 That has led him to the use of single-cell technologies to understand, with an unprecedented level of detail, how transplanted immune cells respond to their new biological surroundings.